neilramaswamy/structured-streaming/docs/guides/stateful/deduplication.md

 Data sources frequently have duplicate records.
 Duplication occurs because many data systems only have _at-least-once_ guarantees, which means that the same record may be present multiple times in the same stream.
 For example, a web server might be trying to send a log to a database cluster.
 If that web server has a retry mechanism that isn't idempotent, that record could be produced and written multiple times.

-To accomplish this, you must select a method for deduplication.
-You can deduplicate on one or more columns, and then pass the columns on which you want to deduplicate data to one of the following deduplication methods.
+You can pass the columns on which you want to deduplicate to one of the following deduplication methods provided by Structured Streaming.

 ## Deduplication methods

 Spark has these two deduplication methods:

 - **dropDuplicatesWithinWatermark**: The `dropDuplicatesWithinWatermark` method holds onto duplicates for at least as much time as the watermark duration in your streaming job.
-As a result, this method removes duplicate records stored in state.
-Deduplication using a watermark is more scalable than without watermarking because less memory is required as the watermark places a time-based bound on the amount of memory required for deduplication.
+Deduplication using a watermark is recommended, since records older than the watermark delay are removed, leading to less memory utilization.

 - **dropDuplicates**: The `dropDuplicates` method removes duplicates across the entire stream.
 This method is used when you want _global_ deduplication across your entire stream.
 Global deduplication is unbounded by time and requires an unbounded amount of memory.

 !!! warning